mcpcpc/mcpcpc.github.io/_posts/2020-12-23-xwm-versus-everything-else.md

 ## The Philosophy Behind xwm

-The philosophy behind xwm is fairly straight forward.
+The philosophy behind xwm is fairly straight forward [^3]:

 ### Less Is More